kellnerd/userscript-bundler/README.md

 ## Showcases

-If you are using this package to build your own userscripts or bookmarklet, you can create a pull request to be included in the following list.
+If you are using this package to build your own userscripts or bookmarklets, you can create a pull request to be included in the following list.

 - https://github.com/kellnerd/musicbrainz-scripts